 How long should I wait before purchasing a monument?

-Usually a family will try to purchase a monument within one year of the date of death.
-Most families start this process within one month of the death.
-The grieving process is different for each individual and only you know when you are emotionally ready.
+Usually, a family will try to purchase a monument within one year of the date of death.
+Most families start this process within one month of death.
+The grieving process is different for each individual, and only you know when you are emotionally ready.

 What do I need to know about purchasing a monument?

 Most people have never bought a monument before.
-Watson Signs & Monuments will have all the information you will need to know for this process.
+Watson Signs & Monuments will have all the information you will need to know about this process.

 What are monuments made of?